 “Yuknavitch writes about art, violence, sex, ferocity, willpower and womanhood with explosive force, in a language that evokes modern mythology.” —LitHub

 Lidia Yuknavitch is the author of the widely acclaimed memoir The Chronology of Water (2011), a finalist for a PEN Center USA award for creative nonfiction and winner of the 2011 Oregon Book Award Reader’s Choice.
 The book garnered her a cult following for his honesty and intensity in dealing with loss, abuse, and addiction, as her hopes for Olympic swimming are derailed.
 Her two National Bestselling novels are The Small Backs of Children, winner of the 2016 Oregon Book Award’s Ken Kesey Award for Fiction as well as the Reader’s Choice Award and The Book of Joan (2017), a reimagining of Joan of Arc, poised to save a world ravaged by war, violence, and greed, and forever change history, named a Washington Post Book of the Year.
 The Book of Joan has the singular distinction of being an ‘answer’ on Jeopardy in 2018.
-She is also the author of the novels Thrust, which is forthcoming in 2022; Dora: A Headcase; the short story collection Verge; and a critical book on war and narrative, Allegories Of Violence.
-Her collection of short stories Verge (Penguin Random House, 2020), is her first book in two years.
+She is also the author of the novels Thrust ; Dora: A Headcase; the short story collection Verge; and a critical book on war and narrative, Allegories Of Violence.

 Lidia is famed for her TED talk “The Beauty of Being a Misfit”, which has been viewed over 2.5 million times, and inspired her followup book The Misfit’s Manifesto (2017)—Lidia’s love letter to all those who can’t ever seem to find the “right” path.
 In her charming, poetic, funny, and frank style, Lidia will reveal why being a misfit is not something to overcome, but something to embrace.
 “There’s a myth in most cultures about following your dreams.
 It’s called the ‘hero’s journey.’
 I prefer another myth to the side of that, or underneath it maybe.
 It’s called the ‘misfit’s myth,’” she says.
 “You may not know this yet, but you have the ability to reinvent yourself, endlessly.
 That’s your beauty.”